-We’re tired of hearing the political rhetoric surrounding unplanned pregnancies.
 We want to share real stories, from real women.
 Your voice is so important – and we want to help you feel heard.

 STORIES LIKE YOURS

 “Even though I grew up conservative, and abortion and being pro-life was always really big for me…I never had to really deal with those convictions until I was faced with the idea that maybe I wasn’t as pro-life as I always thought I was.
 I contemplated calling an abortion clinic multiple times.
 I wished for a miscarriage because I thought that would make all the problems go away…The minute I heard his heartbeat…everything changed.
 All of sudden, it was me and this other little person…Having him has been the most amazing experience in the world.
 “Today I have two children.
 They are my greatest gifts.
 My best adventure.”

 “When I found out I was pregnant, it was really hard for me to understand, like, what to do now?
 Everyone around me was telling me to just get an abortion.
 It only takes like three hours and you’ll be on your feet in no time.
 You’ll be fine.
 But my first ultrasound is when it really hit me: it’s not just a fetus.
 It is a baby.”

 D’s Story (California)

 “I actually had an abortion.
 I was young at the time and the thing was to “eliminate” the child.
 My family said that was the best decision.
 But I’m telling you, my boyfriend at the time did not want me to have that (abortion.)
 When I had it done, it was procedural.
 No ultrasound.
 I think if I saw that, heard that, it would have been real to me.
 I’ll tell you, to this day, there isn’t a day that goes by that I don’t think of that child.”

 “After several months of waiting, Miss Libby arrived and I got to be in the hospital room right along side her birth mama.
 It was such an amazing experience that I will never forget or take for granted.